IQSS/dataverse/doc/sphinx-guides/source/installation/prep.rst

 Currently, Harvard Dataverse is served by four AWS server nodes: two "m4.4xlarge" instances (64GB/16 vCPU) as web frontends, one 32GB/8 vCPU ("m4.2xlarge") instance for the Solr search engine, and one 16GB/4 vCPU ("m4.xlarge") instance for R and TwoRavens.
 The PostgreSQL database is served by Amazon RDS, and physical files are stored on Amazon S3.

-The Dataverse installation script will attempt to give Payara the right amount of RAM based on your system.
+The Dataverse installation script will attempt to give your app server the right amount of RAM based on your system.

 Experimentation and testing with various hardware configurations is encouraged, or course, but do reach out as explained in the :doc:`intro` as needed for assistance.